mvolkmann/blog/src/meteor.md

      import {Meteor} from 'meteor/meteor';
      ```

-   - Change the call to `Tasks.remove` in the `deleteTask` function
+   - Replace the call to `Tasks.remove` in the `deleteTask` function
-     of `client/Task.svelte` to the following:
+     of `client/Task.svelte` with the following:

      ```js
      Meteor.call('deleteTask', task._id, handleError);
      ```

-   - Change the call to `Tasks.update` in the `toggleDone` function
+   - Replace the call to `Tasks.update` in the `toggleDone` function
-     of `client/Task.svelte` to the following:
+     of `client/Task.svelte` with the following:

      ```js
      Meteor.call('setDone', task._id, !task.done, handleError);